flatiron/cradle/README.md

 ----------

 The key concept here is the common ground shared by CouchDB and Node.js, that is, _javascript_.
 The other important aspect of this marriage is the asynchronous behaviors of both these technologies.
 Cradle tries to make use of these symmetries, whenever it can.
 Cradle's API, although closely knit with CouchDB's, isn't overly so.
 Whenever the API can be abstracted in a friendlier, simpler way, that's the route it takes.
-So even though a large part of the `Cradle <--> CouchDB` mappings are one to one, some Cradle functions, such as `save()`, can perform more than one operation, depending on how they are used.
+So even though a large part of the `Cradle <--> CouchDB` mappings are one to one, some Cradle functions, such as `insert()`, can perform more than one operation, depending on how they are used.

 synopsis
 --------